Chapter 4 : Callum: Complicated

 "Okay," I said, "Just so you know, when you do that, it's weird.
 It's probably why most people like to avoid you."

 "Well, most people like to avoid you because they think you're going to eat them alive.
-That's
+That's more than weird."

 "Touché," I said, smiling slightly.